Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

     - The current process is manual verification, taking a few samples of tree leaves from a cherry tree and verifying visually if the tree leaf is healthy or not.
 The employee will spend 30 minutes on each tree.
     - The company has thousands of cherry trees located on multiple farms across the country.
 Therefore, this manual process is not scalable due to the time spent on the manual process.

-    - To save times on this, the IT team suggested an ML system that instantly detects whether using an image of a leaf tree image whether it is healthy or has powdery mildew.
+    - To save time on this, the IT team suggested an ML system that instantly detects whether an image of a cherry leaf image is healthy or has powdery mildew.

 - Project Dataset
     - The available dataset contains 4208 images provided by Farmy & Foods, taken from their crops.